lwhite1/arrow-table/Table.md

 vsr2.clear(); // Reference count for myVector is 0.
 ```

 What is happening is that the reference counter works at a lower level than the VectorSchemaRoot interface.
 A reference counter counts references to ArrowBuf instances that control memory buffers.
 It doesn't count references to the ValueVectors that hold *them*.
-In the examaple above, each ArrowBuf is held by one ValueVector, so there is only one reference.
+In the example above, each ArrowBuf is held by one ValueVector, so there is only one reference.
 This distinction is blurred though, when you call the VectorSchemaRoot's clear() method, which frees the memory held by each of the vectors it references even though another instance might refer to the same vectors.

 When you create Tables from vectors, it's assumed that there are no external references to those vectors.
 But, just to be on the safe side, the buffers underlying these vectors are transferred to new ValueVectors in the new Table, and the original vectors are cleared.